kgingras/blog/_posts/2014-12-28-Css-Centering-Divs-Vertically-Horizontally.md

 }
 ```

-This gives us a centered div of our desired width and height.
+This gives us a horizontally centered div of our desired width and height.

+**Centering Vertically**

+Centering Vertically requires a little more work than what we did above.